CAAPIM/gateway-developer-skeleton-repo/readme.md

 # About
 This is a skeleton repository that you can use as a starting point for your gateway projects.
-For simplicity, this repository assumes your Gateway solution uses a single module.
+For simplicity, this repository assumes your Gateway solution uses a **single module**.

 To make use of the Gateway Developer plugin, your Gateway project should be structured like a typical Gradle project like the one shown here, which requires two configuration files - build.gradle and settings.gradle.

-Learn more by following the instructions in this repository's wiki: [Single Module Gateway Setup](https://github.com/CAAPIM/gateway-developer-skeleton-repo/wiki/Getting-Started-with-the-Gateway-Developer-Repository)
+Learn how to set up your single-module Gateway solution by following the instructions in this repository's wiki: [Getting Started with the Gateway Developer Repository](https://github.com/CAAPIM/gateway-developer-skeleton-repo/wiki/Getting-Started-with-the-Gateway-Developer-Repository)

 # Giving Back
 ## How You Can Contribute